jengelhart0/csci3081_flashphoto/README.md

  - Not using exceptions
  - Proper commenting throughout the header files and source files

+## Documenting your code
+Students, you do not need to worry about documenting the code with doxygen style comments until iteration 3.
+However, I would encourage you to document as you go, to avoid having to document EVERYTHING all at once for iteration 3.

+This does NOT mean that you can submit code without any comments for iteration 1 and 2.
+We will be expecting reasonable class, function, variable, and algorithmic comments.
+If you have questions on the level we are expecting, look at the iteration 1/iteration 2 base code.
+If you still have questions, see John.

 ### Running the linter
-It is assumed that prior to handing in any iteration of the project, you will run the following command on all source files in your repository:
+It is assumed that prior to handing in any iteration of the project, you will run the following command on all source files (.cc AND .h) in your repository:

     python ext/cpplint/cpplint.py --linelength=81 <source files>